O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 This will give you basic info about the provider environment that you are operating in.

 <aside class="notice">
 It's important that each provider is responsible for their own implementation of the NEO dAPI.
 This means that there they may be discrepancies between behaviors in different provider environments.
 Because of this, please reference the provider documentation when working with a particular provider.
-For instance if O3 was the provider environment, then you could reference https://docs.o3.network/neoDapi/ for complete implementation detail.
+For instance, if O3 was the provider environment, then you could reference https://docs.o3.network/neoDapi/ for complete implementation detail.
 </aside>

 ### Get Available Networks
-After you have confirmed that you are in a SmartEco environment, its is highly reccommended that you check which networks are available for you to use.
+After you have confirmed that you are in a SmartEco environment, it's highly recommended that you check which networks are available for you to use.
 The main NEO network is typically known as the  ```MainNet```, but there is also a publicly available ```TestNet``` which allows you test various operations without risking real funds on the main network.
 Additionally, you may have the ability to connect to a ```PrivateNet```.
 This network is generally not publicly available and may be only running locally on your machine.
 This could be useful if you are exploring core changes to the NEO Protocol.

 The client is responsible for providing info on which networks are available for you to connect to.
 This is done for security purposes, since a user may only want a DAPP to interact with the Testnet, and prevent malicious actors from sending transactions on the MainNet without user consent.